pjcroxas/road-safety/README.md

 ## I. Data Quality Inspection
 ![image](https://github.com/user-attachments/assets/ea67af8f-701d-4d45-b68e-3e9ed9983f09)
- - Majority of the missing data indicates that the field is not set as required.
-Features like `severity`, `injury` , `Age`, `Damage`, `Gender`, and `defect` should be prioritized to become require to be filled out.
+ - The majority of the missing data suggests that certain fields are not set as required.
+Features like severity, injury, age, damage, gender, and defect should be prioritized and marked as mandatory fields.
- - Inconsistencies in categorical data such as `region`, `city`, as `road`, indicates that the data are inputted as a string, instead of a dropdown or predefine/selection type.
+ - Inconsistencies in categorical data, such as region, city, and road, indicate that the data are being entered as free-text strings instead of using dropdowns or predefined selection options.
- - Supplemental data should be put near the field to support its information such as `description` for  `Main Cause` .
+ - Supplemental data, such as descriptions for the main cause of accidents, should be provided near the relevant fields to support accurate input.
- - features like `date of report` , `email of encoder`and other similar features should be automatically saved by the system to lessen the work for the encoder.
+ - Fields like the date of report, email of the encoder, and other similar details should be automatically captured by the system to reduce the encoder’s workload.
- - Minimize collecting or including in the extraction of personal information such as `Name` , `License Number`, `Engine Number`, `Address` .
+ - Finally, the collection or extraction of personal information, such as name, license number, engine number, and address, should be minimized to protect privacy.

 ## II.
 Exploratory Data Analysis (EDA)
 ![image](https://github.com/user-attachments/assets/0f539bc2-cb83-44c9-9399-d067c79b0b03)